Highway (2014 Hindi film): Plot

-Mahabir slowly lets down his guard and begins to care for Veera, and his anger fades away slowly.
-He tries to leave her at a police station in one of the small mountainous towns they stop in.
+Mahabir slowly lets down his guard and begins to care for Veera, and his anger fades away.
+He tries to leave her at a police station in a small mountainous town they stop by.
 However, Veera refuses and insists on staying with Mahabir.
-Together, they travel and he starts to fall in love with her.
-They stay in a hilltop house and Veera reveals that one of her many crazy dreams was always to have a small home in the mountains.
-Mahabir becomes emotional seeing the way Veera cares for him, reminding him of his mother.
+They travel together, and he starts to fall in love with her.
+They stay in a hilltop house and Veera reveals having a small home in the mountains was one of her many dreams.
+Mahabir becomes emotional seeing how Veera cares for him, reminding him of his mother.
 Both sleep peacefully that night, free from their respective haunting pasts.
-But the very next morning, police arrive and, during the chaos, shoot Mahabir, to which Veera reacts emotionally and strongly.
-It is later revealed that Mahabir is killed on the spot.
+The next morning, the police arrive and shoot Mahabir, to which Veera reacts strongly.
+It is later revealed Mahabir had died on the spot.

-She is later brought back to her parents' house, where she recovers from the emotionally draining experience while surrounded by her family members, including her fiancé.
-Finally she feels physically better and confronts her uncle who molested her as a child, in front of her family.
-She yells and breaks down as she asks her father why he warned her only about dangers posed by outsiders, while the real threat was from insiders, the people who had surrounded her since childhood.
-She leaves the house and goes to live in the mountains where she starts her own factory, buys a house and lives there.
-The film ends with Veera looking at the mountains, then the sky (remembering Mahabir).
-Closing her eyes, she sees her nine-year-old self playing happily on the hillside.
-A boy (Mahabir in childhood) joins her.
-She watches them play, making peace with both the man she loved and their mutual childhood forms.
+Veera is later brought back to her parents' house, where she recovers from the emotionally draining experience while surrounded by her family members, including Vinay.
+Finally gaining strength, she confronts her uncle, who molested her as a child, in front of her family.
+She yells and breaks down as she asks her father why he warned her about dangers posed by outsiders while the real threat was from insiders, the people who had surrounded her since childhood.
+She leaves the house and goes to live in the mountains, where she starts her own factory and buys her own house.
+Feeling content, she closes her eyes and envisions her nine-year-old self playing happily on the hillside with a young Mahabir, making peace with the man she loved and their mutual childhood forms.